whitebox-labs/whitebox-docs/tentacle/t2-mkII/README.md

 # Introduction

-This documentation is for **Whitebox T2 Mini MkII for Arduino**, model `T2.21` If you are looking for the documentation for the previous version of this shield, you can find it here [T2.16 Tentacle Mini](https://www.whiteboxes.ch/docs/t2/)
+This documentation is for **Whitebox T2 Mini MkII for Arduino**, model `T2.21`

 _Atlas Scientific EZO-class devices are not included_